Tenant Inflicted Property Damage In Massachusetts

 • Massachusetts Landlord Rights: You can take repair costs out of the security deposit if the damage exceeds normal wear and tear.

-• Legal Action for Tenant Damage: If you can’t fix problems by talking, you might need to go to court, especially for significant damages.
+• Action in Court for Tenant Damage: If talking things out doesn’t help, you may need to go to court, especially if the damage is big.

 Understanding Massachusetts Rental Property Laws